nickwu241/blackjack-java/README.md

 ## MOTIVATION
 I love making random games for fun, I also used this opportunity to learn new Java 8 features!

-Had some fun with streams, lambda expressions, JavaFX, etc.
+Had fun with streams, lambda expressions, JavaFX, etc.

 ## WORK IN PROGRESS
+* Menu screen
+* Allow user to select their name
-* Error bounds and corner cases
+* Error checking for not enough money
+* Handle bad bet inputs from user
 * Test Suite
 * Multiplayer functionality